 As a toast to the sizzling summer, a couple of friends and I decided to throw an event that was sure to be a crowd pleaser: an oyster and champagne tasting party.
 The affair was a huge success!
-Logistics went smoothly enough, but I still came away with a handful of valuable tips and to-do's that could help improve future oyster parties.
-I thought it would be best to share them here, with you oyster lovers.
+Everything went off smoothly and I came away with a handful of valuable tips and to-do’s that could help improve future oyster parties.

 What’s not to love about oysters and champagne?